spm/spm-docs/docs/tutorials/beginners/matrix_operations.md

 disp(S)
 ```

-To avoid this, computing a pseudoinverse is done by setting the result to zero for any values on the diagonal below some predefined tolerence:
+To avoid this, computing a pseudoinverse is done by setting the result to zero for any values on the diagonal below some predefined tolerance:
 ```
 tol = 1e-9;
 s = diag(S);